ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Full Game:** A complete game that continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their stakes.
 *   **Honors:** A bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player).
 The special Honors scoring (+/- 2 stakes) applies ONLY if this bid becomes the final contract AND was established during the first bidding round.
 If bidding continues to Round 2, the Round 2 scoring rules apply regardless of the bid value.
 *   **Lead:** To play the first card to a trick.
+*   **Lead Suit:** The suit of the first card played in a trick.
+All players must follow this suit if they have cards of that suit in their hand (with certain exceptions as noted in the rules).
 *   **Original Starting Bidder:** The player to the dealer's left, who starts the bidding and leads the first trick.
 This player becomes the dealer for the next round.
 *   **Plain Suit:** Any suit that is not the trump suit.
 *   **Round:** A complete cycle of gameplay for one deal, consisting of dealing, two bidding phases, playing all 8 tricks, and scoring for that deal.